bfetler/project_management/README.md

     + *Example:* Scrum
         + Monthly sprints (working product at end of each sprint).
         + Daily short standup meetings to resolve blocking issues.
-        + Review feature backlog, burndown rate (buzzwords).
+        + Review feature backlog, burndown rate, priorities.

-All methods of project management need:
+All methods of project management need the following common items.
 + product definitions
 + testing
 + customer feedback
 + issue tracking, metrics

-##### 7. Tips for good productive meetings
+##### 7. Tips for productive meetings
-Not all steps are necessary for every meeting, but they can lead to better productivity.
+Not all the steps below are necessary for every meeting, but they can lead to better productivity.
 + What type of meeting is it?
 Announcements, design review, status reports?
-+ Create a written agenda (email beforehand).
-Clearly state goals.
++ Create a written agenda, distribute beforehand.
+Clearly state goals, expected actions.
 + One person presenting?
-Or each team member presents (encourage all to participate)?
+Or each team member presents?
-+ Only invite those needed.
++ Only invite those needed, but make sure necessary stakeholders are represented.
 Do not waste others time.
-(But make sure necessary stakeholders are represented.)
-+ Give everyone a chance to speak, give input.
++ Give everyone a chance to speak, give input if needed.
 + Do not interrupt people.
-Do not let one person dominate the meeting.
+Do not let people dominate the meeting or get off track.
+Some discussions can wait until later.
-+ Set a limit of one hour or less (unless extraordinary).
++ Set a limit of one hour or less, unless extraordinary.
 People get bored, tired, need a break if longer.
 + Are decisions expected, or just a discussion?
 + Create action items.
 Assign responsibilities to them, if possible.
 + Write up meeting minutes.